VissersThomas/blue41-ctf-player-server/README.md

 ## Protect Your Application

 ### Input Guardrails
-Configure input guardrails in `config/config.yml`.
-Restart the server with `python start_server.py` for changes to take effect.
+Configure your input guardrails policy `config/config.yml`.
+Kill (CTRL+C) and restart the server with `python start_server.py` for changes to take effect.

 ⚠️ **Warning**: Only minimal downtime is allowed when restarting.
 Applications must remain available for other contestants.